 The cash portion of BGC's Credit business is impacted by the level of global corporate bond issuance, while both the cash and credit derivatives sides of this business are impacted by sovereign and corporate issuance.
-BGC's Credit revenues decreased in 2010 compared to 2009, reflecting an industry-wide softening in corporate bond and credit derivative activity.
-For example, TRACE eligible corporate securities volumes were down 3.4% year-over-year.
+BGC's Credit revenues decreased in 2011 compared to 2010, reflecting an industry-wide softening in corporate bond and credit derivative activity.
+For example, TRACE eligible corporate securities volumes were down 6% year-over-year.
 Although overall credit default swap ("CDS") market activity remains below its 2008 peak, the notional value of CDS on government bonds increased due to concern by market participants over the large deficits facing various governments.
-According to the Depository Trust & Clearing Corporation ("DTCC"), the gross notional amount of credit derivatives outstanding increased by less than 2 percent year-over-year in 2010, while the corresponding figure for single-name sovereign CDS increased by over 17 percent.
-Because of BGC's strength in this area, revenues from our sovereign CDS desks outpaced the overall sovereign CDS market, with our overall revenues from Credit e-broking more than doubling in 2010 as compared to 2009.
-The uncertainty caused by these sovereign fiscal issues also positively impacted volumes, and thus our revenues in our Rates and Foreign Exchange ("FX") businesses.
+The uncertainty caused by these sovereign fiscal issues positively impacted volumes, and thus our revenues in our sovereign CDS, Rates and Foreign Exchange ("FX") businesses.